openbmc/docs/designs/multihost-phosphor-buttons.md

 A separate interface for debug card host selector button is created.

-This button interface monitors the corresponding gpio lines for debug card host selecton button press and release event via sd-event based loop.
+This button interface monitors the corresponding gpio lines for debug card host selection button press and release event via sd-event based loop.

-### OCP Debug card host selector buton dbus interface details :
+### OCP Debug card host selector button dbus interface details :
   1. Released(signal) - This is signal is triggered in the ocp debug card event handler when the ocp debug card button is pressed and released.